 Tout = Ts - (Ts-Tin)e^[(-pi*D*L*hc)/(m_dot*Cp)]

-In addition, the effect of the heater flap is taken into account.
-Similar to the operation of the blower, the greater the temperature difference between the required setpoint temperature and the current temperature in the car, the more the heater flap is opened and the greater the heating effect.
+The models account for the heater flap.
+Similar to the blower operation, the greater the temperature difference between the required setpoint temperature and the current interior temperature, the greater the heating effect.

 y*(w*Tcomp) = m_dot*(h4-h1)

-Here we have bang-bang control of the A/C system where the temperature of the air that exits the A/C is determined by the engine speed and compressor torque.
+The bang-bang control of the A/C system uses the engine speed and compressor torque to determine the temperature of the air that exits the A/C.

-The temperature of the air felt by the driver is affected by all of these factors:
+These factors affect the temperature of the air felt by the driver: